Probing Neural Topology of Large Language Models: Abstract

 \section{Abstract}

-Probing large language models (LLMs) has yielded valuable insights into their internal mechanisms by linking neural representations to interpretable semantics.
-However, how neurons functionally co-activate with each other to give rise to emergent capabilities remains largely unknown, hindering a deeper understanding and safer development of LLMs.
-In this work, we introduce graph probing, a method for uncovering the functional connectivity topology of LLM neurons and relating it to language generation performance.
-By analyzing internal neural graphs across diverse LLM families and scales, we discover a universal predictability of next-token prediction performance using only neural topology.
-This predictability is robust even when retaining just 1\% of neuron connections or probing models after only 8 pretraining steps, highlighting the sparsity and early emergence of topological patterns.
-Further graph matching analysis suggests that, despite significant distinctions in architectures, parameters, and training data, different LLMs develop intricate and consistent neural topological structures that may form the foundation for their language generation abilities.
-Codes and data for the graph probing toolbox are released at \url{https://github.com/DavyMorgan/llm-graph-probing}.
+Probing large language models (LLMs) has yielded valuable insights into their internal mechanisms by linking neural activations to interpretable semantics.
+However, the complex mechanisms that link neuron's functional co-activation with the emergent model capabilities remains largely unknown, hindering a deeper understanding and safer development of LLMs.
+In this work, we introduce graph probing, a method for uncovering the functional connectivity of LLM neurons and relating it to language generation performance.
+By probing models across diverse LLM families and scales, we discover a universal predictability of language generation and understanding performance using only neural topology, which persists even when retaining just 1\% of neuron connections.
+Strikingly, probing on topology outperforms probing on activation by up to 130.4\% and 67.7\% on perplexity and space/time semantic regression respectively, suggesting that neural topology contains orders of richer information of LLM performance than neural activation, which can be easily extracted with simple linear or MLP probes.
+To explain the dependence between neural topology and language performance, we identify default networks and hub neurons in LLMs and provide causal evidence by interventional experiments on multiple benchmarks, showing that LLMs actually exploit these topological information.
+Further analyses suggest that graph probing can be effectively leveraged to improve the efficiency and reliability of LLMs through proof-of-concept applications in model pruning and hallucination detection.
+Codes and data for the graph probing toolbox are available at \url{https://github.com/DavyMorgan/llm-graph-probing}.